tmachnacki/coursework-calculator/README.md

 # University of Michigan EECS 493 final project: CourseWork Calculator
 An SPA built for U of M building their semester schedules.
 CourseWork Calculator is built with Vuetify, Vue, Flask, sqlite, and selenium.
+Students can find and add courses to their backpack and/or schedule.
+They then can get an estimate for the amount of hours/week they should expect to spend on coursework.

 Team members:
 - Timothy Machnacki: tmachnac